twitch-clip-manager/front-end/README.md

 version: 1.0.0

-Twitch Clip Manager is a video manager that searches through Twitch TV's API for relatable content and renders video clips in a continuous manner.
+Twitch Clip Manager is a video manager that allows user searches through Twitch TV's API for relatable content and renders video clips in a continuous manner.
 The functionality "stitches" clips together for the viewer.

 ---
 ---